I often find that at the end of the year my sense of perspective is heightened and I generally feel a lot more motivated and excited about the future.

 And of course, at Venngage we simply call these our “high-level” or “long-term” goals.
 But the point is, you need to start out by mapping out a long-term goal, like your 10-year goal.

 Where do you see yourself and your company by that time?
+How much should you grow your business?
 How much revenue do you expect your company to generate?
 How many employees do you see yourself having?

 Take a look at the example in this growth strategy template: